 This native perennial grows up to 5 feet tall in or near water.
-The long lance-shaped and pointed leaves are opposite on erect stems and branches (A).
-The unusual rose and white flowers are arranged in domed clusters at the ends of the stems and branches (B,C).
-The erect seed pods are spindle-shaped (D).
-Differentiated from the other milkweeds by its long, lance-shaped leaves, the domed flower clusters and thin spindle-shaped pods.
+The long, narrow pointed leaves are opposite on erect stems and branches (A,B).
+Like many milkweeds, the stem and leaves contain a toxic white latex.
+The unusual rose and white flowers are arranged in domed clusters at the ends of the stems and branches (C).
+Individual flowers have 5 erect hoods each with a curved horn and 5 sharply downward curved petals (D).
+The erect spindle-shaped seed pods (E) contain many flat brown seeds each with attached fluffy hairs.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.